F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/existing_stack/README.md

 This solution uses an ARM template to launch a single NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the compute instance of F5 is running with a single interface, where both management and data plane traffic is processed.
 This is a traditional model in the cloud where the deployment is considered one-armed.

-**Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.
+**Networking Stack Type:** This template deploys into an existing networking stack; the networking infrastructure must be available prior to deploying.
+See the [Template Parameters Section](#template-parameters) for required networking objects.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).